rohankumardubey/HardDrive/README.md

 # Hard Drive
 Created by Rohan (Mr.Robot)

-Hard Drive is a Game which destroys your Hard Drive and erases all your data.
+Hard Drive is a Game which destroys your Hard Drive and erases all your data when installed on your computer.

 There is no active development happening in this repository, but I'll maintain a list of active forks to the best of our knowledge.
-Note Try at your own risk.
+Note Enjoy at your own risk.

 If you'd like to have your fork listed, send us a pull request.